 A few months ago I purchased two ktis of Rust-Oleum Cabinet Transforms.
 I found a super deal of $47.00 for each kit (regular price is $75.00) at Home Depot.
 We have 25 cabinet doors and 11 drawer fronts.
 Some of those doors are very large so we decided to buy two kits…glad we did.

 We took most everything out of the cabinets, which meant we had kitchen “stuff” stacked up all over the house.
 A lot of that “stuff” did not come back in the kitchen.
 It was donated to The Red Cross.

-The preparation process included clearing the cabinets, taking off all the hardware, taking everything off the walls, removing the window treatment, taping everything that wasn’t going to be painted, then cleaning the doors and drawers.
+The preparation process included clearing the cabinets, taking off all the hardware, taking down wall decor, removing the window treatment, taping everything not being painted, then cleaning the doors and drawers.
 I drew a rough blueprint of the kitchen layout, numbering each door and drawer to use as a guide.
 We then numbered each door with the corresponding number on a piece of painter’s tape so we’d know what door went where.
 Also numbered plastic baggies to put the corresponding hardware in.

 I washed each door with Dr. Bronner’s Castille soap as it’s a super degreaser, yet mild soap.
 Dan painted the kitchen walls while I cleaned.

 After the cleaning it was time to degloss everything with the “deglosser” provided in the kit.
 This involved using a brillo type pad scrubbing using lots of elbow grease to remove the glossy finish.
 This was a very important part of the process.

 By this time, I had been standing at the laundry room tub cleaning and deglossing cabinets and drawers for two or more days.
 My feet were hurting.

 Even after the deglossing we felt that they needed to be sanded so Dan sanded each door and drawer front.